Annual Conference

 “The world is full of magic things, patiently waiting for our senses to grow sharper.” ~ William Butler Yeats

-Join us as Sean Hancock, keynote speaker, inspires us to live in Awe and Wonder.
+Join us as Sean Hancock, keynote speaker, inspires us to live in Awe & Wonder.
 This year we have three separate breakouts.
 Each breakout session will have three choices, and we are thrilled to offer topics for fiction, nonfiction, YA publishing, and writing for media.
 Learn from such celebrated creators as Robin Lee Hatcher, Paul Regnier, Janet McHenry, Lisa Phillips, Rachelle Nelson, R. J. Patterson, Jill Williamson and Shelly Paino.

 Saturday, April 11, 2026